prernaa/prernaa.github.io/_pages/about.md

 Prior to starting my PhD, I completed a [MS in Robotics from Carnegie Mellon University](https://www.ri.cmu.edu/){:target="_blank"}, and a [B.Eng. in Computer Science from Nanyang Technological University](https://www.ntu.edu.sg/scse){:target="_blank"}.

-> I'm currently on the job market for industry positions related to research and project development.
+> I'm currently on the job market for industry positions related to research and project development, and post-docs.
 You can reach me at pchikersal[@]gmail.com.

 ---